 Perhaps the cornerstone of most criminal defense work is that of establishing reasonable doubt in the minds of the jurors or court.
 For example, if a gun was found in your vehicle or your luggage, that does not necessarily prove that you were aware of the weapon or acted intentionally to concealed it.
 This defense typically comes up when you share a home, vehicle, or personal belongings with someone or if your property has been stored in a public place, such as an airport baggage claim area.
 When your Fairfax gun lawyer reviews your case, he or she will attempt to determine if your circumstances allow for the use of this defense strategy or whether reasonable doubt can be introduced one of numerous other possible ways.

 Finally, many criminal charges focus on the issue of whether the person charged intended for a crime or harm to occur.
-If you did not intend to discharge a firearm in a building and instead it went off accidentally as a result of you cleaning the gun or transferring it from one location to another, your Fairfax gun attorney may be able to successfully argue that you lacked the necessary.
+If you did not intend to discharge a firearm in a building and instead it went off accidentally as a result of you cleaning the gun or transferring it from one location to another, your Fairfax gun lawyer may be able to successfully argue that you lacked the necessary.
 This defense may be employed in some cases related to concealed weapons if, for example, you forgot the gun that you took to the target range on your day off was still in your gym bag.

 Types of Gun Charges

 There are many gun-related activities that may result in a criminal charge.
-These run the gamut from wearing body armor and brandishing a weapon during a crime to forgetting to properly declare your firearm at an airport or other high-security area.
+These run the gamut from wearing body armor and brandishing a weapon during a crime to forgetting to properly declare your firearm at an airport or another high-security area.
 Below, you will find examples of some of the most common gun charges levied in Fairfax, Virginia.